midibox/mios32/apps/benchmarks/midi_out/README.txt

 - OSC with one datagram per event:         8.8 mS
 - OSC with 8 events bundled in datagram:   2.5 mS

+Results STM32F4 @ 168 MHz:
+- USB0 with RS disabled:                   2.0 mS
+- USB0 with RS enabled:                    2.0 mS
+- UART0 with RS disabled:                245.3 mS
+- UART0 with RS enabled:                 163.4 mS
+- OSC with one datagram per event:         not tested yet
+- OSC with 8 events bundled in datagram:   not tested yet

 ===============================================================================